wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

 It is important with the last step of the approach to not get caught up in the details of the technical requirements.
-Doing so prevents you from having an overall framework and leads to the dreaded Job Description model that we previously stated doesn't help solve any problems.
+Doing so prevents you from having an overall framework and leads to the dreaded _Job Description_ model that we previously stated doesn't help solve any problems.

 ### An Example

-First, let's define the levels in the engineering organization we are concerned with.
-At ModCloth we have the following:
+As an example let's apply the model to the organization at [ModCloth](http://www.modcloth.com) where we have 3 levels in the engineer position:

+* Associate Software Engineer
-* Principal Software Engineer
+* Software Engineer
 * Senior Software Engineer

+#### Associate Software Engineer

+For this level engineer the word that jumps out immediately is _learning_.
+The person at this level is usually just out of school or a new member of the team who has made a career change.
+They will spend most of the first year learning many aspects of the languages used, systems and best practices of the team.
+The single sentence description is simply:

+> You are learning skills and developing competence

+Adding the focus for this level we have

+* Develop basic understanding of the languages used by the team.
+* Gain exposure to software development best practices such as TDD, debugging, etc.
+* Learning good communication skills to be used with your teammates.

-* Software Engineer
+#### Software Engineer

+_practicing_

+> You are applying your skills and developing expertise

+* Leverage best practices to write and continually improve the code base
+* Develop mastery in the tools and languages used by the sphere
+* Begin practicing and learning how to teach/mentor

-* Associate Software Engineer
+#### Senior Software Engineer

-For an _associate_ level engineer the word that jumped out at me instantly was _learning_.
+_mentoring_

+> You are mentoring your teammates and sharing expertise

+* Developing best practices to work and write on a great code base
+* Helping evaluate and select the tools and languages used by the sphere
+* On boarding and mentoring new engineers on the sphere